MidgetMob/docker-vsftpd/README.md

 * Data volumes should be mounted as a subfolder of /home/\<USER> with rw privileges
 * Specified ports should be mapped from the host to this container

+_Example for mounting volumes_

 # Available Environment Variables
 Variable Name | Default Value | Description
 ------------- | ------------- | -----------
-VUSER | deluge | ftp user
+VUSER | ftpuser | ftp user
-VPASS | deluge | ftp user password
+VPASS | ftpuser | ftp user password
-VGRP | deluge | ftp group
+VGRP | ftpgroup | ftp group
 port_ftp_data | 20 | ftp data port
 port_ftp_ctrl | 21 | ftp ctrl port
 port_ftps_imp | 990 | implicit ftp port
 port_pasv_min | 10100 | passive ftp minimum port
 port_pasv_max | 10101 | passive ftp maximum port
 pasv_addr_resolve | NO | whether or not the pasv_addr is a hostname
-pasv_addr | deluge.majicflight.com | hostname that points to this ip
+pasv_addr | ftp.mysite.com | hostname or ip that points to this server
 rsa_cert | /etc/ssl-certs/vsftpd.pem | location of the ssl certificate in the container
 rsa_key | /etc/ssl-certs/vsftpd.pem | location of the ssl key in the container